NOW ACCEPTING PROPOSALS FOR NEW WAVES! 2023 ARTIST RESIDENCIES IN TRINIDAD & TOBAGO. APPLY NOW!

 Jonathan González is a Dominican-American artist.
 Their practice is a cross-disciplinary and collaborative, choreographic dialogue with Diasporic black life and black living.
 González’s work ZERO (2018) presented a performative fabulation upon the historic presence of St. Marks Church-in-the-Bowery as a plantation colony, and was nominated for a New York Dance and Performance "Bessie" Award for Outstanding Production.
 Lucifer Landing I and II, presented by MoMA PS1 and Abrons Arts Center in 2019, meditated on the Black geographic practices of June Jordan and CHARAS in the form of a performance installation and Operetta presented in two acts.
 Their writings have been published by 53rd State Press, Contact Quarterly, Cultured Magazine, deem journal, and Ear Wave Event.
 They have received fellowships from the Art Matters Foundation, Foundation for the Contemporary Arts, Mertz Gilmore, Jerome Foundation, and have been an artist-in-residence at the Lower Manhattan Cultural Council, Maggie Allesee National Center for Choreography, Loghaven Artist Residency, and the Shandaken Project on Governors Island.

-2022 ARTISTS IN RESIDENCE -MARGUERITE HEMMINGS - "PRACTICE"
+2022 ARTIST IN RESIDENCE -MARGUERITE HEMMINGS - "PRACTICE"

 The Dance & Performance Institute looks forward to welcoming Jonathan González, Marguerite Hemmings, and Ali Rosa-Salas to Trinidad & Tobago in April 2022.
 Together, these artists will develop an in-process project, "PRACTICE" – premiering at Lower Manhattan Cultural Council’s River to River Festival in June 2022.
 They write: